neurodivergence/neurodivergence/README.md

 my lovely friends, cooking/baking, tamagotchi, chiikawa, blocktales, dvn, cookie run. ones im currently fixated rn

 **byf :**
-idk i see everyone as a person as long as youre not a fucked up individual im sorry if i show any of my symptoms, i do not like masking
+idk i see everyone as a person as long as youre not a fucked up individual. im sorry if i show any of my symptoms, i do not like masking

 > anyways check out my art